 As we have seen, that goal is certainly achieved by the current Class I differentials.

 It was only by an act of Congress, not the careful and deliberate analysis conducted over a three year period by USDA that forced the dairy industry to adopt modified Option 1A with a minimum Class I differential of \$1.60.
-Hearing Exhibit 45, page 23.

 USDA is under no obligation to assess Class I differentials now using an approach that USDA rejected in both 1998 and 1999.
 Congress certainly has never mandated that it do so.
-Congress never endorsed, much less imposed, a specific methodology for determining Class I differentials.
+We are not suggesting that USDA at this hearing reverse the higher Class I differentials imposed by that legislation.
+But Congress never endorsed, much less imposed, a specific methodology for determining Class I differentials.
 USDA must apply AMAA standards in determining whether there is any justification for increasing Class I prices, in a manner consistent with its past practice.
-Hearing Exhibit 45, page 24.

-Several witnesses testified to the belief that if USDA decided to update the make allowances used in Class III and IV price formulas then it has the obligation to update the

-Class I and II price formulas.
+I note that several witnesses have testified to the belief that if USDA decided to update the make allowances used in Class III and IV price formulas then it has the obligation to update the Class I and II price formulas.
 Nothing could be further from the truth.
 Manufacturers of Class III and IV products have a noose placed on their ability to cover non-milk costs in the make allowance - the margin between their output price and cost of farm milk is fixed.
 When costs rise, there is absolutely no recourse for those manufacturers except to process milk at a loss or to exit the industry.
-Hearing Exhibit 45, page 24.

 On the other hand, several witnesses have claimed that this same conundrum does not exist for Class I and II processors that they are fully able to pass along higher costs to customers while holding their farm milk suppliers free from harm.
-This is in and of itself a naive and incorrect view, as several others have testified (Dean Foods, Nestle, Galloway, HP Hood, Kraft) that the harm in higher prices comes in the form of reduced demand for milk and dairy products, something everyone at every stage of the dairy industry should avoid creating incentives for.
+This is in and of itself a naive and incorrect view, as several others have testified that the harm in higher prices comes in the form of reduced demand for milk and dairy products, something everyone at every stage of the dairy industry should avoid creating incentives for.

 But of more direct relevance here, proponent's witnesses fail to recognize that the fact that the pricing of Class I and II products is not controlled by a make allowance formula applies equally to dairy producers.
 There is no make allowance that fixes the margin between their output price and input costs.
 In fact, the lower milk prices in 2006 cited by many are a direct result from higher farm margins in 2004 and 2005 due to the highest two year period of farm milk prices on record.
 Clearly, if dairy producers had been subject to a make allowance, forcing their input costs to increase penny for penny with every increase in farm milk prices, there would never have been a surge in milk production leading to the lower prices in 2006.
-Hearing Exhibit 45, page 25.